dbp/cpcj/_interviews/hmitra-kaboli.md

 _How many people are you working at The Heart now?_

-Me, Kaitlin, Samara, who's our associate producer and makes the shorts, the inbetweens, this woman Jen who does our web design, and this woman Megan does our social media posts along with Samara — so five.
+Me; Kaitli;, Samara, who's our Associate Producer and makes the shorts, the inbetweens; this woman Jen who does our web design; and this woman Megan does our social media posts along with Samara---so five.
 Then a bunch of other people, producers, and freelancers.

 ---

 <em>The sun is shining through the big picture window making it feel more and more like a greenhouse.
 Meanwhile what looks like a band is waiting, noisily, for their lunch next to us.
 My water glass is empty, leaving me to drink the half cold cup of coffee, so that my left hand has something to do as my right hand is getting more and more clammy, and my arm more and more cramped from holding the recorder up to Mitra’s mouth.
 Mitra, however, looks completely unfazed by the warmth.
 The kitchen smells and the four guys are wearing black leather jackets.
 She doesn’t even break eye contact when the drummer bumps against her.</em>

 <em>When I meet someone who’s work I admire, I always figure that they have their life together.
 Even if the work is about the exact opposite, I always think that they’re exaggerating and are in fact living swanky lives without anxieties and feelings of inadequacy.
 I thought that when I met Mitra.
-The Heart exudes confidence, even when it covers insecurity or fragility, the honesty with which it’s told, to me is a form of confidence.
+The Heart exudes confidence, even when it covers insecurity or fragility, the honesty with which it’s told, to me, is a form of confidence.
 So when Mitra started letting out some of the frustrations and worries about the life of a freelance radio producer, I was both relieved to hear I’m not the only one and also I was scared, because if she can’t make it, how will I ever?<em>

 ---